 Holiday and Gift-Giving Guide

-With parties, decorations, gift giving and travel, Americans generate 25 percent more waste than average between Thanksgiving and New Year’s Day.
+With parties, decorations, gift giving and travel, Americans generate 25% more waste than usual between Thanksgiving and New Year’s Day.

 The good news?
 According to the U.S. Environmental Protection Agency, almost 80% of what is thrown away during the holidays can be recycled or reused.
 We’re here to help.